 We checked the minutes of some other councils regarding the extent of the details of their respective question periods.
 In Côte St. Luc, brief summaries of both the questions from the public and answers are provided.
 In Hampstead, it is only noted that questions were asked and responses were given.
 In Westmount, it is only noted that a question period took place for a particular amount of time.
-In Town of Mount Royal, the minutes say how many people asked questions and how long the question period lasted.
+In Town of Mount Royal, the minutes say how many people asked questions and how long the question period lasted. n